 This is painful, but please don’t look away.

-For over 2,000 years, hundreds of thousands of girls have been forced into ritual sex slavery in India.
+For over 2,000 years, hundreds of thousands of girls have been forced into ritual sex abuse.
 Girls as young as 4 years old are dedicated in marriage-like ceremonies.
 After reaching puberty she becomes the property of the village and can be used by any man, anywhere, anytime, and is trapped in a life of sexual servitude.

 Why would a family do this?
 Because they feel they have no choice.
 They are trapped financially and need money to pay for life-saving medical treatments so that Mom can continue to work.
 Or because they are so in debt to loan sharks for things like food and housing, they have no other option to save their family.
 Even more disturbing, a family forces this on their daughter because they desperately want a blessing from the gods to solve their financial woes.
 It’s unthinkable, but please don’t look away.

 It is estimated that there are over 100,000 women still trapped in this type of ritualized prostitution in India today, even though it’s been declared illegal since 1988.
 (Yes, you read that correctly, 1988, not 1888.)
 Sexually transmitted diseases, HIV/AIDS, and poor health run rampant.
 Mental health issues and depression are widespread.
 These ladies are stigmatized and abused physically, sexually, emotionally, and financially.
 Most are illiterate, struggle with substance abuse and live in extreme poverty, all factors that keep them trapped in a life without dignity and without freedom.